radu-ovidiu/ZF2-Skeleton/README.md

 # ZF2-Skeleton
-Zend Framework 2 / Skeleton
+Zend Framework 2 / (Smart) Skeleton

 This is a full skeleton of Zend Framework 2 with some components for quick-start ZF2 Projects.